219sansim/Log-distribution/README.md

 docker-compose up --build --scale analyzer=3
 ```

+You should be able to send post requests to `http://localhost:6000/analyze`

 ## ⚙️ Configure Weight Distribution

-Specify how logs should be routed to different analyzers by modifying the `DISTRIBUTION_WEIGHTS` list in [`distributor.py`](./distributor/distributor.py):
+Specify how logs should be routed to different analyzers by modifying the `DISTRIBUTION_WEIGHTS` list in [`distributor.py`](./distributor/distributor.py). *Note: The legnth of DISTRIBUTION_WEIGHTS should be same as number of analyzer replicas*

 ```python
 DISTRIBUTION_WEIGHTS = [1, 1, 1]